 *Note: Because of the potential for functional cardiac changes, the product labeling for Novantrone states that persons receiving Novantrone should have their left ventricular ejection fraction (LVEF) evaluated by echocardiogram or MUGA prior to every dose.

-**Note: Interferon beta and glatiramir acetate (Copaxone) are first-line treatments for multiple sclerosis.
+**Note: Interferon beta, fingolimod (Gilenya) and glatiramir acetate (Copaxone, Glatopa) are first-line treatments for multiple sclerosis.
 There are several brands of interferon beta on the market.
 There is a lack of reliable evidence that any one brand of interferon beta is superior to other brands for relapsing-remitting multiple sclerosis.
 Rebif (interferon beta-1a) brand of interferon beta ("least cost brand of interferon beta") is less costly to Aetna.
 Consequently, because other brands (Avonex (interferon beta-1a), Betaseron (interferon beta-1b), Extavia (interferon beta-1b), and Plegridy (peginterferon beta-1a)) are more costly than the least cost brand of interferon beta, and the least cost brand of interferon beta is at least as likely to produce equivalent therapeutic results, no other brands of interferon beta will be considered medically necessary unless the member has a contraindication, allergy, intolerance or failure of an adequate trial of the least cost brand of interferon beta plus adequate trials of both glatiramer acetate and fingolimod (Gilenya).